shaksham08/ReactZeroToMastery/README.md

 - Now that data can be used to show on the page using React(JS)

+### How_React_Can_Be_Used

+THe react can be used in functional component or class components

+## class Components

+- can produce jsx
+- can use the lifecycle methods to run code at specific point in time
+- can use the state system to update content on the screen

+## Functional Components

+- can produce JSX
+- NOw functional compoennts can also make use of `HOOKS SYSTEM` to use lifecycle methods and state system

+NOTE:- SOME APPLICATION USES BOTH CLASS BASED AND FUNCTIONAL BASED COMPONENTS

 # Communicating_With_Props

 Many time we may have single parent component and which has many child components.